-The word itself means “thorny mountains” and alludes to the famous gorge of the park.
-Ankarafanstika is also called “the kingdom of birds” because the area is very favorable for bird watching.
+The word itself means “spiny mountains” and alludes to the famous gorge of the park.
+Ankarafanstika is also called “the Kingdom of Birds“.

 Information about the national park:

 Various hiking trails of varying degrees of difficulty lead through Ankarafantsika.
 Especially recommendable is the approximately three-hour, leisurely walk around the approximately 0.6 km² large lake Ravelobe.
 On slightly cloudy days the more strenuous route to the Ambalabongo Canyon is a worthwhile, unique destination, not only for photographers.
 The whole reserve is partly financed with aid from Germany.
 Right next to the national park there is a small breeding station for turtles, which is dedicated, among other things, to the preservation of the species and the reintroduction into the wild of the extremely rare beak-breasted turtle (Astrochelys yniphora) – on Malagasy, it is called Angonoka.
 The breeding station is operated and financed by the Durrell Wildlife Conservation Trust.

 Ankarafantsika consists mainly of extensive dry forests and some savannah landscapes with a hot climate.
 The average day temperatures can reach 25-30°C and more during the dry season from May to October, so a hike can quickly become very strenuous for travelers.
 However, the fascinating nature rewards all efforts.
-Nevertheless, especially on the way to the canyon, one should plan for two to three liters of water per person and long clothing.
+Nevertheless, especially on the way to the canyon, one should plan for two to three liters of water per person and long clothing as sun protection.

 Fauna & Flora: